ppkgtmm/ds-projects/README.md

 I am planning to do project related to both machine learning and deep learning :robot:.
 Some examples of my projects are
 - American Sign Language recognition ✊🏻 <br/>
   An image classification task using Convolutional Neural Network and data augmentation technique which gained more than 99 % accuracy on test set.
 This project could be a part in improving ability to interpret sign langauge of people unfamiliar to it.
-- House price prediction 🏡 <br/>
+- House price prediction 🏠 <br/>
   Built house price estimation models with manually selected non-colinear features.
 Feature engineering and proper missing value imputation are conducted to increase performance of models.
-Predictions from this project were submitted to a Kaggle competition giving top 9% position on Kaggle leaderboard